temporalio/ui-server/README.md

 ./web-go start
 ```

+- Open http://localhost:8080/ in the browser to explore the UI
-Open http://localhost:8080/swagger-ui/ in the browser to explore HTTP API
+- Open http://localhost:8080/openapi/ in the browser to explore HTTP API

 ## Debugging
 In VSCode launch "Debug Server" script (or press F5)